 The Instagram Money Calculator allows you to calculate your estimated earnings from your Instagram account if you believe you are an influencer, based on your engagement and number of followers.
-Also see the YouTube Money Estimator
+Below are some stats relating to engagement on Instagram, followed by the Instagram Influencer Earnings Calculator.

 From a brand’s point of view, the niche makes a difference too.
 Fashion firms are far more likely to work with high-profile name influencers than firms selling bathroom fittings, for instance, and businesses set their budgets accordingly.